bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## Simplification of OP_VAULT proposal

-So there's just like all this kind of Additional stuff that I had to introduce but Greg and AJ kind of found a simpler way that's more idiomatic to taproot that really I think simplifies and makes the proposal more and more composable, Greg do you feel like you want to like talk a little bit about what your thought process was there?
+So there's just like all this kind of additional stuff that I had to introduce but Greg and AJ kind of found a simpler way that's more idiomatic to taproot that really I think simplifies and makes the proposal more and more composable, Greg do you feel like you want to like talk a little bit about what your thought process was there?

-Speaker 2: 00:17:48
+Greg Sanders: 00:17:48

 Yeah.
 So like you were mentioning, there's some stuff that wasn't what you call Bitcoin script idiomatic, right?